Georgia Cottage Food Laws and Regulations: How to sell your homemade foods in Georgia

 products: Here is a list:

-These foods must be labeled properly or they will be considered misbranded or adulterated
+to the CONSUMER.
+There are also other requirements, like these foods must be labeled properly or they will be considered misbranded or adulterated

 "Home" means the primary residence occupied by the residence's owner, on the condition that the